Developing the World’s Next Source of High Quality Flake Graphite

 Phase 1 will consist of a permanent processing plant with a feed rate of 240,000 tonnes per annum and a production rate of approximately 16,000 tonnes of finished SuperFlake™ graphite concentrate at purities between 97%C to 98%C per annum.
 This production level will rank the Molo Project among one of the top five largest producers of graphite globally.

 Phase 2 of the Molo mine will be the expansion of SuperFlake™ production to 50,000 tonnes per annum, as envisioned in the Company’s 2015 Feasibility Study.
 Molo SuperFlake™ has been verified by end-users for use in all the top demand applications – refractory (steel), lithium-ion battery applications, expanded graphite (foil) applications and graphene ink applications.

 By utilizing a two-phased approach, it ideally positions the Molo Project with first-mover advantage while simultaneously creating a competitive barrier to entry.
-Commissioning and production are expected in 2018.

 The Molo project is currently in the permitting stage and is presently focused on securing project financing and off take agreements on the strength of the 2015 Feasibility Study results and the soon to be released updated Feasibility Study results for Phase 1.
 Investment Highlights